Temple Beth Israel (Niagara Falls, New York): Targeted by vandals

-In 1992 swastikas and the words "white power" were found on synagogue's door, which was urinated on, and in 1997 vandals started a fire outside the building.
+In 1992 swastikas and the words "white power" were found on the synagogue's door, which was urinated on, and in 1997 vandals started a fire outside the building.
 However, a more sustained set of attacks started in 2005 and escalated in the summer and fall of 2006.
 Incidents occurred on a near-daily basis, and included urinating on the synagogue's doors and carving swastikas into them: a "skateboard club" named "DNA" had apparently claimed the Temple's property as its own "turf", and refused to leave.
 A federal investigation involving a Joint Terrorism Task Force agent and local police was begun when the message "Kill the Jews" was duct-taped to the building's door on January 12, 2007.
 The investigation was hampered because witnesses were afraid to speak, in fear of retaliation.

 In February 2007 two people, one a juvenile, were arrested and charged in connection with the incidents.
 The suspects initially pleaded not guilty, but in early June were offered a plea bargain, and later that month Shawn M. Blount pleaded guilty to the vandalism.
 In August he was sentenced to one to three years in prison, and a co-defendant, who also pleaded guilty, was sentenced as a youthful offender to one year in the Niagara County Jail.
 At the synagogue's annual "Friends of Temple Beth Israel" dinner it honored that year the police officers and attorneys who prosecuted the perpetrators, and honored the following year the parish council president of St. Teresa Catholic Church and the founders of the Niagara Falls Human Rights Commission for helping raise awareness of the crimes.